Audiences

 2. Add enrichment columns as you normally would (e.g., Enrich Person for LinkedIn URL, title, phone).

-• Enable the auto-enrich toggle so that any new record entering this segment is automatically passed through the enrichment — typically within 15 minutes.
+7. (Optional) Enable the Continuous Enrichment toggle so new records entering this segment are automatically enriched — typically within 15 minutes.

 Using Audiences from a Clay table: